By Tom Crawford

 Swails says another great tip is to take photos of all your belongings and email them to a friend or yourself so that you can retrieve them at a later date.

-"Most insurance companies know you have been through a traumatic time and they will try and help you the best way they can," he says.
+"With most disasters, you will come out OK," said Swails, who has over 20 years experience.
+"Most insurance companies know you have been through a traumatic time and they will try and help you the best way they can."

 You can help them by dusting off that policy and making sure it's up to date.